 An Offshore Development Centre (ODC) is a common way to get software and design work done.
 You will want to make sure that your ODC team is able to work effectively with each other.
 This is where the idea of skill shapes comes in.

 What Do the Different Skill Shapes Mean?

-An effective team will need to have a mix of skill shapes, therefore you will need to understand what those shapes are.
+An effective team must have a mix of skill shapes; therefore, you will need to understand what those shapes are.
 The following are some explanations for the most common skill shapes that you are likely to encounter:

 For the T, the vertical stroke is their expertise in their field, such as programming knowledge.
 The horizontal stroke is for their cross-functional knowledge and ability to communicate within the other disciplines within your dedicated development team.